+College Student Personnel Concentration

-College Counseling Concentration REQUIRED COURSES (48 credits)
+REQUIRED COURSES (48 crs.)

 Courses are organized into three phases and should be taken in that order.
 The sequence within each phase should be followed as closely as possible.
 Consultation with an adviser on a regular basis is required as a student progresses through the program.
-A student must apply for admission to candidacy the semester he or she is enrolled in Practicum.
+A student must apply for admission to candidacy during the semester he or she is enrolled in Practicum.

+While it is possible to complete the program as a part-time student, several of the advanced courses meet in the late afternoon, and most of the practicum and Field Experience sites require the student be available during the 8 am to 5 pm time frame.

+Phase I (Required by all students) 15 crs.

+CNS559 Introduction to the Helping Services

+CNS600 Research and Statistics

+CNS515 Career Development

+CNS519 Implications of Human Development for Counseling

+CNS578 Pre-Practicum in Counseling

+Phase II 21 crs.